steve4744/TNTRun/README.md

 ## Description

 TNTRun is a highly configurable, fully automated minigame for Minecraft servers.
-Traditionally players start on a layer of sand supported by TNT blocks, although any combination of blocks can be used, and every block that they step on disappears.
+Traditionally players start on a layer of sand supported by TNT blocks, although any combination of blocks can be used.
+Once the game starts, every block that the player step on disappears.
 If a player falls through a hole, he/she will continue to run on the layer below.
 Once a player falls through the final layer he/she loses the game and becomes a spectator for the remainder of the game.
 The last player remaining wins the game.

 This fork was created in 2016 from the unsupported TNTRun by Shevchik for Minecraft v1.10, and has been improved and updated as new versions of Minecraft have been released.
 The latest version of TNTRun_reloaded, like Minecraft itself, requires a minimum Java version of 16.
 Therefore it is supported on Minecraft versions from 1.16.5 to 1.17.1 for servers running a minimum Java version of 16.
 Servers running a Java version less than 16 and Minecraft versions 1.13.2 to 1.6.4 should download version 9.11 of the plugin, while the legacy version (v6.8.7) is supported for servers running Minecraft versions from 1.8 through to 1.12.2.